Overview

 Following the audit, we created an inventory of which components had motion and which didn’t to ensure a clear starting point for defining motion principles.

-Looking back, I would recommend documenting every single UI element that incorporates motion, not just key transitions.
-Having a centralized reference would have streamlined future iterations and made it easier to locate specific components during research and implementation.
+Looking back, I'd document every single UI element with motion, not just key transitions.
+A centralized reference would have made future iterations and implementation faster.

 Motion Principles